Republic of Texas: Texas Revolution

-By 1834, the American settlers in the area outnumbered Mexicans by a considerable margin.
-Following a series of minor skirmishes between Mexican authorities and the settlers, the Mexican government, fearing open rebellion of their Anglo subjects, began to step up military presence in Texas throughout 1834 and early 1835.
-Mexican President Antonio López de Santa Anna revoked the 1824 Constitution of Mexico and began to consolidate power in the central government under his own leadership.
-In 1835, the central government split Texas and Coahuila into two separate departments.
+By 1834, American immigrants in the area greatly outnumbered Mexicans.
+Following a series of minor skirmishes between Mexican authorities and the immigrants, the Mexican government increased its military presence in Texas throughout 1834 and early 1835.
+Mexico created a new constitution formalized under President Antonio Santa Anna, called Siete Leyes, and began to strengthen the central government.
+American immigrants described it as restoring pre-enlightened forms of governance, depriving them of their rights and liberties.
+They objected to mandatory Catholicism and, when Santa Anna began enforcing anti-slavery laws, many feared religious coercion could be next.

+In 1835, the central government split Coahuila y Tejas into two separate departments.
 The Texian leadership under Austin began to organize its own military, and hostilities broke out on October 2, 1835, at the Battle of Gonzales, the first engagement of the Texas Revolution.
 In November 1835, a provisional government known as the Consultation was established to oppose the Santa Anna regime (but stopped short of declaring independence from Mexico).
 On March 1, 1836, the Convention of 1836 came to order, and the next day declared independence from Mexico, establishing the Republic of Texas.
+The influences of English, Mexican, and American revolutionary traditions were embedded into the Texas Declaration of Independence.

 Independent republic

 Politics

-Sam Houston was elected as the new President of the Republic of Texas on September 5, 1836.
+In March 1836, David G. Burnet became the interim president of Texas, and appointed Lorenzo de Zavala as vice president at the same time, following a vote where Burnet won among convention delegates.
+Burnet declined to run for reelection, thereafter Sam Houston was elected as the new President of the Republic of Texas on September 5, 1836, with Burnet resigning.
 The second Congress of the Republic of Texas convened a month later, in October 1836, at Columbia (now West Columbia).
 Stephen F. Austin, known as the Father of Texas, died December 27, 1836, after serving two months as Secretary of State for the new Republic.

 In 1836, five sites served as temporary capitals of Texas (Washington-on-the-Brazos, Harrisburg, Galveston, Velasco and Columbia), before President Sam Houston moved the capital to Houston in 1837.
 The next president, Mirabeau B. Lamar, moved the capital to the new town of Austin in 1839.

 The first flag of the republic was the "Burnet Flag" (a single gold star on an azure field), followed in 1839 by official adoption of the Lone Star Flag.